Medical student’s suicide: Two health networks demand action in the ‘institutional murder’

 “We, members of Jan Swasthya Abhiyan and Medico Friend Circle–national level networks working on public health strongly condemn the institutional murder of Dr Payal Tadvi, a young medical doctor from an adivasi community who broke through barriers of social discrimination to become the first doctor in her family and the first woman from her community to pursue post-graduation,” the statement read.
 “We demand urgent action against the caste oppression, humiliation by upper caste senior doctors, which forced Dr Payal to suicide.”

-The statement said that three doctors began to harass Tadvi from the time she joined Topiwala National Medical College for pursuing post-graduation in gynaecology on May 1, 2018.
+The statement said that three doctors began to harass Tadvi when she joined Topiwala National Medical College for pursuing post-graduation in gynaecology on May 1, 2018.
 “They continued to discriminate and threaten her, disallowed her to perform operations or conduct deliveries,” the statement read.
 It said that despite multiple complaints to authorities by Tadvi and her parents, no action was taken.
 The student committed suicide at Nair hospital, which is attached to the Topiwala National Medical College.

 The health networks said that though the Maharashtra Association of Resident Doctors has suspended the three accused, it has not “acknowledged the gravity of the situation that led to her death, by ignoring any mention of discrimination or caste in their press release”.
 It alleged that the press release has tried to highlight the death as a consequence of ragging.

 “Anil Kumar Meena, Rohith Vemula, Payal Tadvi are probably only some of the institutional murders due to casteism that are widely known,” the statement read.
-It said that there is evidence to show that several Dalit and adivasi students have been forced to drop out of higher education due to discrimination and abuse.
+It said that there is evidence to show that several Dalit and Adivasi students have been forced to drop out of higher education due to discrimination and abuse.

 “Adivasis, Dalits, Muslims, and other marginalised communities continue to be poorly represented in the medical community, like in all other professional communities due to sustained discrimination,” the health networks said.
 “Those who manage to overcome the hurdles of institutional discrimination, are forced to experience harassment and abuse.”